-This appendix provides information on results of the current survey, and selected data from the 2017-2021 surveys, regarding inspections of firm-wide systems of quality control.
+This appendix provides information on results of the current survey, and selected data from the 2018-2022 surveys, regarding inspections of firm-wide systems of quality control.
 For additional information, including prior reports and related press releases, please visit ifiar.org.
-The first survey was conducted in 2012.